 In 1985, the Pharmaceutical Manufacturers’ Association came out publicly against the traditional LD50 test.
 Statements from the U.S. Environmental Protection Agency (EPA), the Food and Drug Administration (FDA), and the Consumer Product Safety Commission followed, suggesting that an alternative such as the Limit Test—a modified LD50 that uses only 6-10 animals—would be acceptable as an alternative to the traditional LD50 in satisfying regulatory requirements.
 After decades of criticism and documentation of the failures of the traditional LD50 test, its use as a worldwide standard has finally ended.
 This long-overdue response was, however, delayed for several years due to the refusal of one U.S. regulatory agency—the EPA—to end its use, in spite of the myriad data indicating its lack of necessity.

 Although traditional LD50 tests for acute toxicity testing may have been replaced with alternative methods, many of those methods still involve the lethal use of animals, even though the number of animals used is reduced.
 For example with acute toxicity testing, the “Up and Down Procedure” may be used, in which a small number of animals are dosed one at a time and the dosage of consecutive animals is increased or decreased based on the survival of the previous animal.
 While a smaller number of animals are used in this test compared to the traditional LD50 test, the animals still experience immense pain (along with convulsions, seizures, and loss of motor skills) and eventual death.
 For chronic toxicity testing, also called repeated dose toxicity, animals are still heavily used in testing and evaluating the long-term effects of toxins, particularly on various organ systems, through oral, dermal, and inhalation repeated dose studies.
 These studies last between 28 to 90 days and often involve rodents, although dogs may be used as well.
 At the end of the study, the animals are killed so researchers can look for signs of organ or body system damage.
-There are currently no validated non-animal alternatives for replacing the use of animals in repeated dose toxicity testing.

 The Draize test measures the eye irritancy of chemicals and other products by dropping concentrated amounts of a test substance into an animal’s eye (often albino rabbits, who are docile and inexpensive) and then assessing the eye’s reactions using a subjective numeral score to indicate the level of eye damage and injury—i.e. degree of swelling, redness, ulcerations, etc..
 In addition to redness and ulcers, rabbits also experience bleeding and blindness in these experiments.
 In most instances, the conscious animals are immobilized in full body restraint stocks and remain unanaesthetized for up to 14 days for evaluation.
 Interpretation of the Draize test is based on the experimenter’s subjective appraisal of eye damage and results can vary significantly between different testing laboratories.